The CICADA Centre NSW

 Care and intervention for children and adolescents affected by drugs and alcohol

-The CICADA Centre NSW brings together three teams of experts from the Fetal Alcohol Spectrum Disorders Clinic, Family Service and Adolescent Drug and Alcohol Service, at The Children’s Hospital at Westmead to assist children, adolescents, families and NSW health professionals to build leadership and research into the prevention of harm to children and adolescents from drugs and alcohol.
+The CICADA Centre NSW brings together three teams of experts from the Fetal Alcohol Spectrum Disorders Clinic, Family Service and the Adolescent Drug and Alcohol Service, at The Sydney Children's Hospital Network to assist children, adolescents, families and NSW health professionals to build leadership and research into the prevention of harm to children and adolescents from drugs and alcohol.

 Key areas are: